Farewell, Sue Paterson

 Sue with New Zealand Festival Executive Coordinator Suzy Cain at the 1980s-themed launch of the 2016 Festival programme.

-Dancing’s loss was arts management’s gain – something recognised in 2004 when Sue was made an Officer of the New Zealand Order of Merit for her services to the arts, in 2015 when she was a finalist in the New Zealand Women of Influence Awards and currently with her being one of the three finalists in the Metlife Senior New Zealander of the Year Award as part of the 2017 Kiwibank New Zealander of the Year Awards – the winners of which will be announced at a gala event in Auckland on Wednesday 22 February.
+Dancing’s loss was arts management’s gain – something recognised in 2004 when Sue was made an Officer of the New Zealand Order of Merit for her services to the arts, in 2015 when she was a finalist in the New Zealand Women of Influence Awards and this year when she was named Metlife Senior New Zealander of the Year as part of the 2017 Kiwibank New Zealander of the Year Awards.

-The New Zealand Festival is also having a party, to wish Sue farewell and celebrate her years with it.
+The New Zealand Festival will be having a party to wish Sue farewell and celebrate her years with it.

 She in turn celebrates the Festival, saying: “I’m really proud of the calibre of the staff we have working here.
 I think they’re exceptional.”